philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 If you only use interned data, you can replace structural equality `==` with physical equality `is`, since every equal thing is literally the same object in memory.
 This is much faster, especially when you consider structural equality may require traversing some big tree.

-egraphs in a sense are an answer to how can you hash modulo an equational theory with no good properties.
-It keeps refining and fixing up your hash dynamically

 False positive and false negatives

 Definitely equal,